-Keywords: autoregression, social networks, travel behavior
+Keywords: autoregression, social networks, travel behavior, spatial Durbin model, Facebook

 Introduction

 The goal of a modern activity-based travel model is to accurately represent travel behavior choices on a microscopic level (Bhat & Koppelman 2003).
-As researchers have pursued this goal, they have sought to incorporate fundamental cognitive patterns of various types.
-For example, researchers have built models that allow different classes of people to place different values on goods (Walker & Ben-Akiva 2002), that capture idiosyncratic predilections for a particular lifestyle (Cao et al. 2006), or that allow multiple decisions to be made either sequentially or simultaneously (Bhat & Sen 2006; Pinjari et al. 2011).
+As researchers have pursued this goal, they have sought to incorporate individual behavioral patterns of various types.
+For example, researchers have built models that allow different classes of people to place different values on goods (Walker & Ben-Akiva 2002), that capture idiosyncratic preferences for a particular lifestyle (Cao et al. 2006), or that allow multiple decisions to be made either sequentially or simultaneously (Bhat & Sen 2006; Pinjari et al. 2011).

-Another dimension of cognitive behavior that is receiving increasing attention from researchers is the role that peer or social networks play in travel choices.
+Another dimension of individual behavior that is receiving increasing attention from transportation researchers is the role that peer or social networks play in travel choices.
 These influences may come in several ways:

 Direct: each individual chooses activities or destinations where their social connections are, or where they will be.